edgedb/edgedb/docs/clients/go/api.rst

 *type* Options
 --------------

-Options for connecting to an |Gel| server
+Options for connecting to a |Gel| server

 .. code-block:: go